rpalermodrums/distributed-web-crawler/README.md

 # Web Crawler CLI

-A simple command-line web crawler that finds and prints all links on a webpage.
+A simple command-line web crawler that finds and prints all links on a webpage and follows these links to a specified depth.

 ## Installation